Last Updated on December 18, 2025 by Black Sunshine Media

 Bob Dylan – The Freewheelin’ Bob Dylan (1964)

 All right, all right.
 Take it easy.
 Chill out.
 There will be plenty of Dylan headed your way in a couple of years.
-Actually, the Dylan album you really should hear, Another Side of Bob Dylan (1964) didn’t even make the list.
+The Dylan album you really should hear, Another Side of Bob Dylan (1964), didn’t even make the list.

 Dusty Springfield – A Girl Called Dusty (1964)